“One of Saint Mary’s biggest attributes is the development of strong, self-assured, empowered young women.”

 “I looked at one other school because it was close to home.
 I felt more at home at Saint Mary’s than I did at my hometown university.
 Saint Mary’s was the only school I applied to because I knew I belonged here.
 It wasn’t a hard pick.”

-The campus visit helped to solidifying her decision to apply.
+The campus visit helped to solidify her decision to apply.

 “When I came to check it out, everyone here was so nice.
 I always saw people smiling, and that was the first big thing I noticed in comparison with other big universities.
 The students were so friendly and willing to talk to me.”